simioyin222/Hair-Salon/README.md

 #### Database Setup
 1. Open MySQL Workbench and navigate to Navigator > Administration window > Data Import/Restore.
-2. Choose 'Import from Self-Contained File' and select the `jonathan_cheng.sql` file located in the project's root directory.
+2. Choose 'Import from Self-Contained File' and select the `cemy_oyin.sql` file located in the project's root directory.
 3. In 'Default Schema to be Imported To', click the 'New' button and specify the database name as `cemy_oyin` (or another name, adjusting `appsettings.json` accordingly).
 4. Go to the 'Import Progress' tab and start the import by clicking 'Start Import'.